commercionetwork/commercio-sdk.dart/docs/lib/id/did_document_helper.md

 # Did Document Helper
-Did Helper allows to easily create a Did Document
+Did Helper allows to easily create a Did Document.

 ## Provided Operations
 1. Creates a [DidDocument](../glossary.md) from the given `wallet` and optional [Public keys](../glossary.md)